Wondering how to boost creativity? Then you might enjoy this creativity challenge!

 - Learn encaustic painting.

-- Get a drum, keyboard, or other musical instrument.
+- Get a drum, keyboard, or another musical instrument.

 - Make slime.